 My Lovely Followers

-Good morning lovely friends.
-I hope you're all doing ok and having a great week so far.
-It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 1; as always the theme is 'birthday' and Leanne is our hostess.
-It can't get any easier than this week's challenge so we hope you will come over and join in the fun with us.
+Good morning lovely friends and welcome back to my little corner of blogland.
+It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 3; and as always the theme is 'CAS (clean and simple)' and Diane is our hostess.
+Now we know that CAS is subjective but generally it's lots of white space, no embellishments (or very few) and an uncluttered design.
+It can be a difficult design to pull off but we hope you will take on the challenge and come over and join in the fun with us.

 Here is my card: